Answers to your questions about market mood and market sentiment

 What is the current market sentiment ?
 What is the market sentiment now ?

-We can only try to measure market mood or sentiment.
-It is an attempt.
 These 9 indicators that can be used to get an idea of the stock market sentiment.
 The Graham Mood Index or GMI is one of them.

 • Graham Mood Index